Surveying shipwrecks to reduce hazardous substances in the Baltic Sea

-The Baltic Sea Action Plan was adopted by the HELCOM countries in 2007 to restore the ecological status of the Baltic marine environment.
-The plan was updated in 2021 and includes almost 200 actions focused on issues addressed in the original BSAP, such us biodiversity, eutrophication, hazardous substances, shipping and fisheries.
+The Baltic Sea Action Plan (BSAP) was adopted by the HELCOM countries in 2007 to restore the ecological status of the Baltic marine environment.
+The plan was updated in 2021 and includes almost 200 actions focused on issues addressed in the original BSAP, such as biodiversity, eutrophication, hazardous substances, shipping and fisheries.
 It also includes new actions on marine litter, pharmaceuticals, underwater noise, and seabed disturbance.

 About the BSAP Fund

 Since the establishment of the BSAP Fund, 47 projects with demonstrable effects have been completed.
 The projects are spread across the Baltic Sea region including Estonia, Finland, Russia*, Sweden, and Belarus*, as part of the Baltic Sea catchment area.
 Most of the financed projects involve nutrient recycling, manure management, small-scale sanitation plants, wastewater treatment, alternative fuels, or harbour facilities for wastewater management.
-Nefco only publishes information of the projects that have been signed with the project partners.
-Please view the list of signed projects under Related publications.
+Nefco only publishes information on the projects that have been signed with the project partners.
+Please view the list of signed projects under Related Publications.

-* As outlined by the Fund’s Steering Committee, Applicants, or projects where project partners are from Russia or Belarus were not eligible to apply for the grant in the latest call for project proposals of 2022.
+* As outlined by the Fund’s Steering Committee, applicants, or projects where project partners are from Russia or Belarus were not eligible to apply for the grant in the latest Call for project proposals of 2022.

 • Demonstration purposes